pawelkudzia/modmanager/README.md

 Next step is creating `config.env` file where you can store environment variables.
 Put `config.env` file inside `modmanager` directory (this directory level where `src` directory or `package.json` file is located).

-To run backend application you have to prepare database connection string, port and also JSON Web Token's stuff.
-Example vlaid `config.env` file can look like this:
+To run backend application you have to prepare database connection string, port and also [JSON Web Token](https://jwt.io/)'s stuff.
+Example `config.env` file can look like this:

 ```
 NODE_ENV=development